kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 #### Permission Claims

 Furthermore, `APIBindings` provide the `APIExport` owner access to additional resources defined in an `APIExport`'s permission claims list.
 Permission claims must be accepted by the user explicitly, before this access is granted.
-The resources can be builtin Kubernetes resources or resources from other `APIExports`.
+The resources can be builtin Kubernetes resources or resources bound with other `APIBindings`.

+!!! information
     When an `APIExport` is changed after workspaces have bound to it, new or changed APIs are automatically propagated to all `APIBindings`.
 New permission claims on the other hand are NOT automatically accepted.

 Returning to our example, we can grant the requested permissions in the `APIBinding`: